-Read my latest article here: 9 Steps to Get Your Boss On Board with Microsoft Teams.
+Read my latest article here: Top 5 Must-Use Apps in Microsoft Teams.

 There’s a reason Microsoft Teams is the preferred collaboration platform for thousands of companies.
 Beyond the clean interface and deluge of features, it’s simply more convenient than a lot of its competitors.
 A significant part of that is thanks to being able to set tabs in channels within each Team.

 The more tabs you set, the more applications and information you’ll have at your fingertips.
 That said, you don’t want to clutter a channel with ones that aren’t necessary.
 Here are five tabs I highly recommend every user leverage.

 Your general Files tab is going to house all files that are stored in a channel.
 Every document you upload will be added to the root of that by default.
 (This will be important to understand later!)

 When you create your channel, you’ll want to go into the Files tab and define your folder structure to make sure everything is stored properly.
 When people want to upload files to that channel, encourage them to store it in the proper folder and then send a link from that file once it’s stored.
 This way, you won’t have a bunch of files hanging out in that root!
 If you don’t set this up initially and decide to sort them out later, links to files in current conversations will become broken.

 For convenience, you’ll want to have a tab for any web pages that your team visits (or will visit) frequently.
 Assuming that you’re using this channel for a business group that works together often, making a website that you frequently use accessible directly in a Team will help drive the group to use Microsoft Teams more and more.
 In turn, everyone will be working in the same environment and on the same wavelength.Having trouble choosing useful tabs in Microsoft Teams?
 This post might help: Click To Tweet